 - BigCommerce pricing

 BigCommerce’s basic shop front plan begins at $29.95 per month which is around the same price break as various other ecommerce stores.
 The benefit of using BigCommerce is that it offers far more features for free in its basic package than other sites such as Shopify.
 With other ecommerce platforms, the additional tools and upgrades are there but they have to be paid for, which can all add up to a higher monthly fee.
-The additional features BigCommerce offers includes built in shipping dates, gift vouchers and 24 hour support as well as some email marketing tools.
+The additional features BigCommerce offers includes built-in shipping dates, gift vouchers and 24 hour support as well as some email marketing tools.

 - BigCommerce SEO, support and marketing

 Bigcommerce has a strong SEO selling point, with fast page loading speed which is vital for customers and search engine optimisation.
 BigCommerce also allows you to integrate with Google Shopping to bring shoppers in, as well as using your product reviews to help increase ranking.
-The platform also integrates various marketing channels you might need for email, social media and multi-channel, and gives you access through apps to third-party platforms such as MailChimp.
+The platform also integrates various marketing channels you might need for email, social media and multi-channel, and gives you access to apps to third-party platforms such as MailChimp.

 For support, BigCommerce is on par with the other big ecommerce sites, with 24 hour phone, live chat and email support as well as ‘BigCommerce university’ for learning.